CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 **Is there anything that I cannot do in the Control Portal with a managed VM?**

 A managed server cannot be cloned, archived, or converted to a template.
+You cannot restore a managed server as an unmanaged server.
 Also, the "time to live" option is not available when creating a new managed server.
 At this time, you cannot create a managed server within a Cloud Blueprint.

 **How do I log into my server?**